rajlakshmichavan/garak-in-lean/README.md

 # Garak

-This project is working to formalise garak - an LLM vulnerability scanner - in Lean 4.
+This project is formalising garak - an LLM vulnerability scanner - in Lean 4.